shulltronics/shulltronics/README.md

 ## Hi, I'm Carsten🦀👍

+I love designing, building, and playing with cyber physical systems.

+A portfolio of my personal projects can be found on my GitHub pages site.

+Checkout my pinned repos to see some of the projects I'm currently working on!

 <!--
 **shulltronics/shulltronics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.